10 things to do in New York

 Q: What must I see when in New York City?

-A: There are countless must-see attractions in New York City, from iconic landmarks like the Empire State Building and the Statue of Liberty to world-renowned museums like the American Museum of Natural History and the Metropolitan Museum of Art (MOMA).
+A: There are countless must-see attractions in New York City, from iconic landmarks like the Empire State Building and the Statue of Liberty to world-renowned museums like the American Museum of Natural History and the Metropolitan Museum of Art (MET).
 Whether you're interested in history, art, culture, or just soaking up the energy of this vibrant city, you're sure to find something that inspires you.

 Q: What's the best way to explore New York City?